 How did they get to the Channel Islands?
-This small species of fox has not always lived on the Channel Islands and how their ancestors arrived on the islands is currently being explored by researchers.
+This small species of fox has not always lived on the Channel Islands.
+How their ancestors arrived on the islands is currently being explored by researchers.
 The two theories on island fox origins.
 2015 Mitochondrial DNA data suggesting short period of evolution.

 Why are island foxes endangered?
 Island foxes are considered an U.S. Endangered Species (2004) on four islands: San Miguel, Santa Rosa, Santa Cruz and Santa Catalina Islands.